What is fire safety and why is it important?

 Fire safety refers to the procedures and infrastructures implemented to reduce the risk of fire and to limit its spread should it occur.
 As such, fire safety encompasses both actions to be taken and the use of construction materials and equipment.
 The objective is to reduce the risks for employees and anyone else accessing the premises.
 A “responsible person” (see below) is responsible for assigning fire prevention tasks and actions necessary in case a fire breaks out.
 Fire safety is highly regulated and the checklist that highlights all roles and responsibilities is essential.
 The rules and legislation on this topic should be clearly communicated to all employees.
 It ensures the wellbeing of all and minimises the risks to the building and its people.

-- Conducting a fire safety assessment
+- Reviewing the need for a fire safety assessment

-- Maintaining good housekeeping at all times
+- Maintaining general housekeeping practices

 Later in this article, we go into more detail on these initiatives and ways to protect people.